-This guidepost will show you how to install the Windows Subsystem for Linux (WSL2) on Windows 10 with the Kali Linux.
+But if you’re not sure how to get started with WSL2, then you are at the right place, where I will show you how to install the Windows Subsystem for Linux (WSL2) on Windows 10 with Kali Linux.

-A before jumping to the installation part, first understand What is WSL?
-In layman’s terms, A WSL or Window Subsystem Linux allows users to use GNU/Linux environment alongside Windows as their Default System.
+Before jumping to the installation part, first understand What is the WSL?
+In layman’s terms, a WSL, or Window Subsystem Linux, allows users to use GNU/Linux distributions alongside Windows as their default system.

-grep, and many other utilities directly on Windows without switching to Dual-Boot or Using Virtual technology like VMware or VirtualBox.
+grep, and many other utilities directly on Windows without switching to Dual-Boot or using virtualization technology like VMware or VirtualBox.

 Benefits of Using WSL2